 These thumbnails can be enlarged and viewed as the corresponding user’s photo from the main feed.
 Thus, you cannot switch between the “likes” and conveniently view them one by one.
 This can become a significant UI/UX issue.

 Geolocation is of great importance for most dating applications, especially for mobile apps.
 For example, Tinder’s matching algorithm is centered around user preferences and location.
 However, the way geolocation is implemented in Web-enabled dating applications is, often, not the most optimal one.

 For instance, after the user has been shown all the photos of users that meet their criteria and are based in the location of their choice, they may automatically start being shown the snapshots of users based in a neighboring location.
 This location may be another major city and not smaller cities and towns in the user’s vicinity.
 Moreover, the location suggested by the site may actually be foreign, or of little relevance to the user for any of an array of reasons: personal, linguistic, and so on.

 If you are considering building a mobile dating app, you should also pick a provider with significant experience in developing and implementing geographic information systems (GIS) and creating GPS-powered apps: you may want to guide your users around and show them places to go out and other spots that can promote their romantic endeavors.

-That is why, a user should be able to mark those users in whom they are interested and receive a notification, for example, by SMS or email, when those users appear on the site.
+That is why, a user should be able to mark those users who they are interested in and receive a notification, for example, by SMS or email, when those users appear on the site.

 Sometimes, you are running out of time or just don’t feel up to meeting someone new online when a “like” or match that tickles your fancy comes your way.